DVD,DVD + 3-Year Site/Local Streaming and Three-Year Site/Local Streaming Renewal

 3 episodes - 56 minutes each, 2003, Produced by: California Newsreel, Executive Producer: Larry Adelman, Episode Producers: Christine Herbes-Sommers, Tracy Strain, Llewellyn Smith, Series Co-Producer: Jean Cheng An online FACILITATOR GUIDE is available for this title.

 Now available for a week long digital rental to individuals on Vimeo. ($2.99 per episode, $4.99 for the entire series).

 The division of the world's peoples into distinct groups - "red," "black," "white" or "yellow" peoples - has became so deeply imbedded in our psyches, so widely accepted, many would promptly dismiss as crazy any suggestion of its falsity.
 Yet, that's exactly what this provocative, new three-hour series by California Newsreel claims.
-Race - The Power of an Illusion questions the very idea of race as biology, suggesting that a belief in race is no more sound than believing that the sun revolves around the earth.
+Race - The Power of an Illusion questions the very idea of race as innate biology, suggesting that a belief in inborn racial difference is no more sound than believing that the sun revolves around the earth.